Tea Jar from Mr. Lin

-The inside of the jar is glazed and the lid perfectly covers the aperture, evidence of the thoroughness of the artisan’s work.
+The inside of the jar is enamelled and the lid covers the opening perfectly, a testament the craftsman’s meticulousness.

 Diameter of the opening: 7 cm

 Height: 14.5 cm